vidstack/player/examples/player/solid/tailwind-css/README.md

 support animations.
 Our [optional plugin][tailwind-plugin] can help speed you up even more by providing you with easy to use media variants such as `media-paused:opacity-0`.

-This example demonstrates setting up your custom layout with Tailwind CSS using Vidstack Player Web Components with Solid.
+This example demonstrates setting up your custom video player layout with Tailwind CSS using Vidstack Player Web Components with Solid.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)][stackblitz-demo]